sonaaliM/PythonFinancialAnalysis/TradingBasics/RSI.md

 - works only in range bound markets
 - RSI is a Momentum Indicator but it can work in all markets
-- Invented by J.Welles Wilder
+- Invented by J.Welles Wilder(New Concepts in Technical Trading Systems)

 # Leading vs Lagging Indication

+- Lagging indicators follow prices and leading indicators lead prices
 - Lagging indicators cannot be used to predict stock price movements.
 - RSI is leading vs MACD is lagging
+- Wilder uses exponential moving average for calculating RSI making it smooth and consistent

 # RSI
- - predict price movement
+ - predict price movement - often in advance of the move
- - entry and exit points
+ - entry and exit points - buy sell indication
  - Identify Trend - by momentum - up or down movement
  - Identify trend changes or reversal -
  - Finding Buy Options

+# Important Note
+- RSI tells when a stock is going strong or weak, indicating when to buy or sell.
+- RSI shows the strength of stock/index **RELATIVE** to the historical strength of same stock/index.

-# 3 choices
+# 3 choices in Market

 - what to buy
 - when to buy